-These financial statements have been prepared on a historical cost basis, except for measurement of investments at fair value, using the accrual basis of accounting and the going concern concept.
+These financial statements are prepared using accrual basis of accounting on a going concern basis under the historical cost convention, except for measurement of investments at fair value.

 The Fund does not have a clearly identifiable operating cycle and therefore does not present current and non-current assets and liabilities separately in the statement of financial position.
 Instead, assets and liabilities are presented in order of their liquidity.